ellakoa/postcard-poem/content/posts/snapshots-of-summer-by-the-seaside.md

   An offshore breeze.
 The smell of seaweed.

-  Ice cream cones sticky and sweet drip, drip on hands and feet.
+  Ice cream cones sticky and sweet drip, drip, drip on hands and feet.

   Seashells held up to the ear
   the rushing tide sounds so clear.